jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 ## Security monitoring

 You want to know what's going on and then do something about.
 Detect threats and security incidents, and respond to them.
 You do this by first collecting and parsing logs and metrics in a central place (Splunk, Graylog, Datadog).
-Then you create alerts (a log/metric queries with a threshold) and handle them when they get triggered.
+Then you create alerts (log/metric queries with a threshold) and handle them when they get triggered.
 Find a good balance between too many and too few alerts.
 Prefer simplicity and quality over cleverness and quantity to avoid alert fatigue.

 ## Network security

 If you can't talk to a component, you can't compromise it.
 Use network policies, ACLs, VPNs, WAFs, antiDDoS, IDS/IPS when it makes sense.
 Try to create trust boundaries.
 Anything inside a trust (or security) boundary can trust, at least to some level, anything else inside that boundary but requires verification before trusting anything outside that boundary.
-Also (almost always) encrypt data in motion using [TLS](https://github.com/jreisinger/docs/blob/master/notes/go/tls.md).
+Also (almost always) encrypt data in motion using [TLS](https://github.com/jreisinger/docs/blob/master/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md#what-is-tls---learning-by-reading).